PeterBorza/RTK---presentationApp/README.md

 ![Gas-RTK](https://user-images.githubusercontent.com/68942716/162625175-9af29bea-8c49-410f-9aa1-df38bd205616.png)

-You will also find some interesting shared-components , which are created stateless, ready to be implemented anywhere in your project too.
+You will also find some interesting shared-components , which are created stateless, ready to be implemented anywhere in your project.

 Rubik,
 CustomImage,